thiagodnf/ms-email/README.md

 | confirm-email | Send it when the users sign up in your app | [Click here](https://github.com/thiagodnf/ms-email/blob/master/assets/screenshots/confirm-email.png) |
 | user-activated | Send it when the users activate their accounts | [Click here](https://github.com/thiagodnf/ms-email/blob/master/assets/screenshots/user-activated.png) |

+# How to use

+Once the app is working, you can send request for the following API

 # Deploy on Heroku

 Click the button below to deploy this project on Heroku